Bachelor Nation Weighs In on Peter Weber and Kelley Flanagan Romance Rumors

 Are Peter Weber and Kelley Flanagan actually dating?

-A few of their fellow Bachelor Nation members seemed to suggest this is the case.
+While the two have yet to comment on the recent speculation, a few of their fellow Bachelor Nation members seemed to suggest this could be the case.

 Bachelor in Paradise alumni Clay Harbor and Chris Randone discussed the romance rumors during an Instagram Live chat earlier this week.